This nature reserves extends over three areas of ancient semi-natural woodland although only one of them, Coed Wen, is open to the public.

 There is another public footpath at the northern end of the woods.

 Both paths are narrow and steep in places and can be slippery in wet weather.
 There are a number of stiles and gates to negotiated throughout the reserve.
 Good walking shoes or boots are therefore essential.

 There are no facilities at the reserve, but there is a motorway service station at Magor with cafés and public toilets.

-In springtime Penhow Woodlands is one of the best places to see (and relish the scent of) Bluebells (Hyacynthoides nons-scripta) along with many other lovely spring wildflowers such as Primroses (Primula vulgaris), Wood Anemone (Anemone nemorosa) and Lesser Celandine (Ranunculus ficaria), the latter brightening the edges of the woodland paths as early as February on warm sunny days.
+In springtime Penhow Woodlands is one of the best places to see (and relish the scent of) Bluebells (Hyacynthoides nons-scripta) along with many other lovely spring wildflowers such as Primroses (Primula vulgaris), Wood Anemone (Anemone nemorosa) and Lesser Celandine (Ficaria verna), the latter brightening the edges of the woodland paths as early as February on warm sunny days.